-Contact president Pooja Chandramouleeswaran at for more information.
+Contact presidents Dashiell Mace at or John Son at for more information.

 Delta Sigma Pi is a coed business fraternity that offers business students the opportunity to emerge from Kenan-Flagler as well-rounded graduates with the credentials needed to be successful in today's job market.
 Delta Sigma Pi offers participation in professional activities, community service projects and social events.

 Contact president Joe Petosa at Joseph_Petosa@kenan-flagler.unc.edu for more information.

-The purpose of the Finance Club is to increase student awareness of career paths in the financial services industry and provide networking and educational opportunities relating to finance.
+The purpose of the UNC Finance Society is to increase student awareness of career paths in the financial services industry and provide networking and educational opportunities relating to finance.

 Contact the president, John McClendon at uncfinancesociety.org for more information.

 The Undergraduate Business Student Association strives to bring student ideas into action and to push Kenan-Flagler into position as one of the top undergraduate business programs in the country.
 Through a commitment to education, service, and leadership, UBSA seeks to empower other student organizations and further unite the Kenan-Flagler network.
 Please contact President Joey Skavroneck (Joey_Skavroneck@kenan-flagler.unc.edu) or Vice President Chris Jones (email@example.com) for more information.